teivarodiere/pinger/Pinger/README.txt

 - Without any switches pinger polls and displays the response each time the current response differs from the previous.
 - The output displays various columns which can be imported into excel or calc via a CSV format (Comma delimited)
 - You can control the ping intervals
+- Vaibale audible alarm to alert of change
+	2 Beeps when ping status changes to SUCCESS
+	4 Beeps when ping status changes from SUCCESS to another
 - You can use the verbose switch '-v' to displays the following extra properties for each ping
 - It performs a DNS resolution before the ping starts
 	 ++++++++++++++++++++++++++++++++++++++++++++